DrSnyder86/ls_trucking/README.md

 - Purchase a contractor license once the required rank is reached.
 - Buy approved vans, box trucks, and tractors.
 - Store and spawn owned contractor vehicles.
-- Save fuel, engine health, body health, and vehicle props when garaged.
+- Save fuel, engine health, body health, vehicle props, upgrades, tires, and turbo stage state.
 - Only one contractor vehicle can be out at a time.
-- Choose an optional dedicated daily route assignment by delivery type from a compact route list.
+- Choose an optional dedicated daily route assignment by delivery type.
-- Dedicated daily routes stay assigned after selection and can be changed after the configured weekly cooldown.
+- Dedicated daily routes stay assigned after selection and can be changed after the configured cooldown.
 - Complete the dedicated daily route once per server day for bonus payout and contractor rep.
 - Available private contracts are separate from the dedicated daily route and only show route choices for the private vehicle type currently spawned.
 - Contractor routes require minimum fuel and condition.